bc-kim/bc-kim.github.io/_pages/Researches.md

 - State Estimation with Limited Sensors [[Link]][EXOIndex]
 - A Hybrid Rigid-Soft hand wearable robot [[Link]][EXOShell]

 Please look for each individual research pages for the details of reseach contents.
-Presentation video related to my overall research can be found below as well.

-**Overview Presentation Video**
----

-An overview of my researches is explained in my presentation video (long version) below.
-Short version of the videos, divided by each study, are located at each research pages.

-<iframe width="950" height="534" src="https://www.youtube.com/embed/fLd5IRjUdt0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 [publication]: /publications/
 [video_link]: /researches/#overview-presentation-video